Soviet S-class submarine: Building and trials

 Five navy yards were employed in series production of the class, three in Leningrad (#189, #194 and #196), one in Mykolaiv (#198) and one in Gorky (#112).
 Boats for Pacific Fleet were assembled from prefabricated sections, delivered by railroad, in Vladivostok's plant #202.
 The first boat was completed in the beginning of December 1935, and made her first dive on December 15.
 Next August both first boats entered official trials, and while several requirements were not met (for example, speed was 0.5 kn lower than the specified 20 kn}) and there were some technical difficulties, the project was considered successful and the boats were commissioned into the Soviet Navy.

 The third boat, while still using other German machinery, was powered by Soviet-made diesels, due to delays in delivery of originally intended ones.
 However, adaptation to significantly different domestic engines required significant redesigns that slowed construction.
 These modifications were later included into the official blueprints and were the foundation of the later, completely domestically build production series.
 These series were produced for all four fleets, with boats for Baltic, Northern, and Pacific Fleets being built in Leningrad, Black Sea Fleet boats in Mykolaiv, and some boats for Baltic and North in Gorky.

 During the war, the former riverboat production yard #638 in Astrakhan was employed for the completion of several boats constructed in Leningrad and Gorky.
 Several boats were not completed: S-36, S-37 and S-38 were scuttled in the Mykolaiv yard before the city was captured by Germans, and S-27 to S-30, S-45 and S-47, frozen during the war, were not completed after it, as their design was considered already obsolete.
-These boats were generally scrapped; S-27's hull was eventually utilized for a workshop ship.
+These boats were generally scrapped; S-27s hull was eventually utilized for a workshop ship.